 Melrose in Paulding County, Ohio — The American Midwest (Great Lakes)

-Erected 1953 by The Paulding County Ohio Sesquicentennial Committee.
+Erected 1953 by Paulding County Ohio Sesquicentennial Committee.

 Location.
 41° 6.699′ N, 84° 24.881′ W. Marker is in Melrose, Ohio, in Paulding County.
-Marker is on County Route 171 0.2 miles south of County Route 177, on the left when traveling north.
+Marker is on County Road 171 0.2 miles south of County Road 177, on the left when traveling north.
+This Historical marker is located south of Defiance, Ohio, in a remote area of rural Paulding County, Ohio, on the west side of the Auglaize River, just to the south of where the Little Auglaize River flows into the Auglaize River.
 Touch for map.
-This Historical marker is located south of Defiance, Ohio, in a remote area of rural Paulding County, Ohio, on the west side of the Auglaize River, just to the south of where the Little Auglaize River flows into the Auglaize River.
 Marker is in this post office area: Melrose OH 45861, United States of America.
+Touch for directions.

 More about this marker.
-This historical marker shares it's location with two additional historical markers (both of the other markers refer events related to the War of 1812).
+This historical marker shares it's location with two additional historical markers, that all are situated upon the original site of Fort Brown

-Regarding The Indians.
+Regarding Fort Brown.
 In the "Historical Sketch - Paulding County, Ohio," when discussing the early military history of the county, it states the following: "It was first traversed by Americans under Gen. 'Mad' Anthony Wayne in 1794 enroute to the Battle of Fallen Timbers.
+During the War of 1812, it was crossed again by Gen. James Winchester, who fought a running battle across Emerald Twp. with the British and Indians.
+Also in 1812, Ft.
+Brown was built at the confluence of the Big and Little Auglaize Rivers by a detachment of Gen. Wm.
+Henry Harrison under Colonel Samuel Wells."